- Working Group

 In addition, consideration could be given to the site of the former RSL caravan park on Point Peron Road as a caravan park again (but not for permanent residents), however this would be subject to an operator obtaining the necessary approvals.

-This area, southwest of Memorial Drive, includes four existing recreation camps (holiday homes leased by private groups) and the RSL clubrooms, and former recreation camp sites, now vacant.
+This area, southwest of Memorial Drive, includes four existing recreation camps (holiday homes leased by private groups), the RSL clubrooms, and former recreation camp sites, now vacant.

 The former recreation camp sites present an opportunity for low-impact, short-stay accommodation, such as eco-tents, ‘glamping’ or cabins.

-Further consideration will be given to this proposal as part of a policy on the future management of the remaining recreation camps to be prepared by the Department of Biodiversity, Conservation and Attractions – refer to recommendation 7.
+Further consideration is being given to this proposal as part of a policy on the future management of the remaining recreation camps to be prepared by the Department of Biodiversity, Conservation and Attractions – refer to recommendation 7.